What Is a Decentralized Exchange (DEX)?

 So the best and easiest way to secure your Private Keys is using a hardware wallet.
 Why?
 The answer is pretty simple: your computer or smartphone is connected to the internet.
 This can look completely harmless, though the opposite couldn’t be more true.
 Someone can use this to hack your computer or smartphone and gain access to all the data that’s on it, including your private keys.
 If they get access to this, they can steal all of your crypto assets.

 Hardware wallets make sure that your private keys never end up on your PC or phone.
 It remains completely offline, out of reach from hackers.

 You’re probably wondering to yourself: can Ledger devices be used with decentralized exchanges?
-Well good news: Yes, Ledger hardware wallets can be used with multiple DEXes!
+Well good news: Yes, Ledger hardware wallets can be used with multiple DEXs!
 Back in the beginning of 2019, our devices became the first hardware wallet that can be used with the famous Binance DEX.
 The list of DEXes that the Ledger Nano X and Ledger Nano S can connect to is endless: IDEX, Waves Platform and many more!

 Keep learning!
 If you enjoy getting to grips with crypto and blockchain, check out our School of Block video Get Rich Quickly In Crypto.